ANL-CEEESA/UnitCommitment.jl/docs/src/problem.md

 !!! warning

-    The problem formulation presented below is mathematically equivalent to the one solved by UC.jl, but the actual constraints enforced in the JuMP optimization model may be different, for performance reasons.
+    The problem definition presented below is mathematically equivalent to the one solved by UC.jl, but the actual constraints enforced in the JuMP optimization model may be different, for performance reasons.
 For example, in this page we show only simplified ramping constraints, whereas the default UC.jl formulation uses a complex set of inequalities which better describes the convex hull, leading to better performance.
 For the actual constraints enforced in the model, we refer to the source code and references.

 ## 1. General modeling assumptions